nikohoffren/stolen-or-not-app/README.md

 ## Key Features

 - **User Authentication:** Users can create accounts and log in using Firebase Authentication.
 This ensures the privacy and security of their registered devices.
-- **Device Registration:** Users can register their devices by entering a name and a unique serial number.
+- **Device Registration:** Users can register their devices by entering a name and a unique serial number or IMEI depending on device.
 The application stores these devices in a Firestore collection.
-Users cannot register a device if its serial number has already been registered.
+Users cannot register a device if its serial number or IMEI has already been registered.
 - **Stolen Devices:** If a device is stolen, users can mark it as such in the Firestore database.
 This can be useful for tracking purposes, and for alerting the user's friends or the community.

 ## Getting Started